United4Surveillance/signal-detection-tool/README.md

 ## Development Process and Contribution

 The tool development is an open source development process.
 The participants of Work Package 2.2 of the [United4Surveillance project](https://united4surveillance.eu/) will be the maintainers of the repository and can contribute directly, third parties can contribute via pull requests.
 The maintainers are meeting regularly to discuss pull requests, issues and to add new issues according to the collected requirements.
 Maintainers and contributors can work independently on issues.
 For more information on how to contribute, please see our [contributing guidelines](https://github.com/United4Surveillance/signal-detection-tool/blob/main/.github/CONTRIBUTING.md).

 ## Roadmap

-The initial version of the tool (0.1.0) was deployed in April 2024 to eleven European public health institutes for piloting, which is scheduled to conclude in November 2024.
-Our goal during the pilot phase is to gather extensive feedback from the participating countries.
+The initial version of the tool (0.1.0) was deployed in April 2024 to eleven European public health institutes for piloting.
+The official piloting phase ended in November 2024.
+The tool can and is used after November 2024 and will still be developed further.<br> Some key features we want to develop are:
-Therefore, we are adopting an agile development approach aiming to ship improved versions as often and as early as possible.
-By mid-November 2024, the latest version (0.5.0) was provided to the piloting institutes.
-Some key features we want to develop are:

 - possibility to aggregate the time series on different levels i.e. daily, biweekly, monthly,…